IngoSehnbruch/FlexTTS/README.md

 1. Clone the repository
 2. Set up your speaker voice samples in `data/speaker/{language}/{speaker}.wav`
-3. Run with Docker Compose:
+3. Run with Setup-Script for Docker Compose:

-#### Automatic Platform Detection (Recommended)
-Use the setup script which automatically detects your platform and uses the appropriate configuration:
+The setup script will automatically detect your hardware and use the appropriate configuration:
+- If an NVIDIA GPU is detected, it will use CUDA acceleration
+- If running on ARM architecture, it will use ARM-optimized builds
+- Otherwise, it will use the standard CPU build

 ```bash
 chmod +x docker-setup.sh  # Make script executable (Unix/Linux only)